 Our liquidity needs are primarily for working capital, capital expenditures, dividends and acquisitions.
 Our primary sources of liquidity have been funds provided by operations, funds available from existing bank credit arrangements and the sale of our debt securities.
-Our existing financial resources (working capital and available bank borrowing arrangements) and anticipated cash flow from operations are expected to be adequate to meet anticipated cash requirements for at least the next twelve months and the foreseeable future thereafter, including but not limited to our ability to maintain current operations and fund capital expenditure requirements, service our debt, pursue acquisitions, pay dividends and repurchase common shares.
+Our existing financial resources (working capital, available bank borrowing arrangements and our at the market program) and anticipated cash flow from operations are expected to be adequate to meet anticipated cash requirements for at least the next twelve months and the foreseeable future thereafter, including but not limited to our ability to maintain current operations and fund capital expenditure requirements, service our debt, pursue acquisitions, pay dividends and repurchase common shares.
+For more information about our at the market program and other sales of common stock, see Note 15, "Weighted-Average Number of Shares Used in Computing Earnings Per Share," to the condensed consolidated financial statements, included elsewhere herein.

-As of March 31, 2024, we had total liquidity of \$167.5 million, which included \$61.6 million of cash and cash equivalents and \$105.9 million of unused borrowing availability under our credit agreements.
+As of September 30, 2024, we had total liquidity of \$194.4 million, which included \$59.5 million of cash and cash equivalents and \$134.9 million of unused borrowing availability under our credit agreements, which includes \$18.1 million of suppressed availability.

-The Company had cash and cash equivalents held by foreign subsidiaries of \$50.4 million at March 31, 2024 and \$44.6 million at December 31, 2023.
+The Company had cash and cash equivalents held by foreign subsidiaries of \$48.6 million at September 30, 2024 and \$44.6 million at December 31, 2023.
 We do not expect restrictions on repatriation of cash held outside the U.S. to have a material effect on our overall liquidity, financial condition or results of operations for the foreseeable future.